-Maine businesses, nonprofits, institutions and governments are eligible for funding for electrical energy efficiency and distributed generation projects through Efficiency Maine’s Commercial and Industrial (C&I) Custom Program.
+Maine businesses, nonprofits, institutions and governments are eligible for funding for electrical energy efficiency projects through Efficiency Maine’s Commercial and Industrial (C&I) Custom Program.

 Awarded projects include process improvements, HVAC controls, installation of VFDs on motors, chiller and refrigeration enhancements, and pump upgrades.
 For a list of previously awarded custom projects, click here.

-- A measure (or set of measures) at a single facility or campus that increases the end-use electrical efficiency, resulting at least 36,000 kWh of annual reductions in grid-supplied energy when compared to a baseline.
+- A measure (or set of measures) at a single facility or campus that increases the end-use electrical efficiency, resulting in at least 33,333 kWh of annual reductions in grid-supplied energy when compared to a baseline.

 - Measures that are eligible for Efficiency Maine’s C&I Prescriptive Incentive Program.
 This includes the majority of lighting measures, with a few specific exceptions.

-- Projects that have a benefit-to-cost ratio less than 1, as per Efficiency Maine’s Total Resource Cost test.
+- Projects that have a benefit-to-cost ratio less than 1, as per Efficiency Maine’s benefit-cost test.

 - Projects that have a simple payback under one year (after factoring in the Efficiency Maine incentive).